bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The biggest difference between .forEach and .map is that .map method creates a new array.

 2. What is the difference between a function and a method?

+    Function is a small piece of code that can be called by other code or by itself.
+Method, on the other hand, is a function created inside an object.
+In other words, method is a function which is property of an object.

 3. What is closure?

+    A closure is an inner function that has access to the outer function's variables.

 4. Describe the four rules of the 'this' keyword.

+    1. Window/Global Object Binding -> When in global scope, the this keyword will refer at window/console object.
+    2. Implicit Binding -> Whenever there is a dot that calls a function, the object before the dot is this.
+    3. New binding -> When we use a constructor function, this refers to what is created and returned by the constructor.
+    4. Explicit binding -> In JS whenever we call the call or apply method, the this keyword is explicity defined.

 5. Why do we need super() in an extended class?

+    The super() function, makes it possible to bind our classes together, so we can achive object inheritance.

 ## Project Set up